PhonePe/mantis/src/new-scanner-integrations/command-line-class.md

-# Add a new scanner class
+# Add a new tool scanner class
 ---

 As a first step to integrate a new scanner, answer the below questions: